-5. Student Profile and Pipeline
+14. Student Profile and Pipeline

-Action Priority point & Key / Description of issue and rationale Planr ned actions and strategies Summary of Key People 18 a Undergradu- ate profile A2:26, 28 (p206,207) UG gender profile across departments and programmes The disproportionate number of female UG students in SALC has become more exaggerated.
-Particular departments show significant disproportions (A2:28).
+Action Priorit point & Key ⁄ Description of issue and rationale Plan ned actions and strategies Time escale and Checkpoints Summary of Key People 18a Undergradu- ate profile A2:25, 27 (p206,207) UG gender profile across departments and programmes The disproportionate number of female UG students in SALC has become more exaggerated.
+Particular departments show significant disproportions (A2:27).
 To note is that the recruitment of students falls under the remit of Faculty of Humanities Students Marketing and Recruitment Team.
 This Team covers recruitment of students for all four Schools in the Faculty.
 Also to be considered is that while SALC has 9 Departments, we have circa 200 programmes, with differences in profile between programmes within a Department. (i) Conduct a thorough review of the demographic profile of our students by Department/Subject and by programme, to better understand current patterns and student pipeline.
 Admissions Working Group (below) uses this review to set an entry target for 2025 entry to be reviewed in 2028. → Start March 2023 to complete by Sept 2023.
 Entry target set for 2025 and reviewed for 2028.
 SALC Data Analyst, Faculty EDI Data Analyst, EDI Directorate Data Analyst, Recruitment and Admissions Coordinator and EDI Lead.